Signs and symptoms of multiple sclerosis: Optic neuritis

 Up to 50% of patients with MS will develop an episode of optic neuritis and 20% of the time optic neuritis is the presenting sign of MS. The presence of demyelinating white matter lesions on brain MRIs at the time of presentation for optic neuritis is the strongest predictor in developing clinical diagnosis of MS. Almost half of patients with optic neuritis have white matter lesions consistent with multiple sclerosis.

 At five year follow-ups the overall risk of developing MS is 30%, with or without MRI lesions.
 Patients with a normal MRI still develop MS (16%), but at a lower rate compared to those patients with three or more MRI lesions (51%).
 From the other perspective, however, 44% of patients with any demyelinating lesions on MRI at presentation will not have developed MS ten years later.

 Individuals experience rapid onset of pain in one eye followed by blurry vision in part or all its visual field.
 Flashes of light (phosphenes) may also be present.
 Inflammation of the optic nerve causes loss of vision most usually by the swelling and destruction of the myelin sheath covering the optic nerve.

 The blurred vision usually resolves within 10 weeks but individuals are often left with less vivid color vision, especially red, in the affected eye.

 A systemic intravenous treatment with corticosteroids may quicken the healing of the optic nerve, prevent complete loss of vision and delay the onset of other symptoms.

+Asymmetry in thickness of RNFL as indicator of optic neuritis in MS

+Asymmetry between the eyes in thickness of RNFL has been proposed as a strong indicator of optic neuritis in MS. RNFL data may indicate the pace of future development of the MS.

 Pain

-Pain is a common symptom in MS. A recent study systematically pooling results from 28 studies (7101 patients) estimates that pain affects 63% of people with MS. These 28 studies described pain in a large range of different people with MS. The authors found no evidence that pain was more common in people with progressive types of MS, in females compared to males, in people with different levels of disability, or in people who had had MS for different periods of time.
+Pain is a common symptom in MS. A 2013 study which systematically pooled results from 28 studies (7101 patients) estimated that pain affected 63% of people with MS. These 28 studies described pain in a large range of different people with MS. The authors found no evidence that pain was more common in people with progressive types of MS, in females compared to males, in people with different levels of disability, or in people who had had MS for different periods of time.